 Household Goods Moving

-William Peace University SMARTMOVE® has contracted with proven household goods move providers for competitive pricing and service delivery guarantees.
+William Peace University SMARTMOVE® has contracted with established movers for competitive pricing and service delivery guarantees.

 Your coordinator will work with you to determine the level of service you desire and how to best utilize your designated moving dollars and budget.
 If you would like to receive a moving estimate please click here.